Personal notes used as a general recap before the Associate Cloud Engineer exam

 - ⭐ The max number of projects you can create is a quota traded with google

-💬 Stackdriver
+💬 Stackdriver Link to heading

 Monitor, troubleshoot, and improve application performance on your Google Cloud environment.